Carbon monoxide: Pre–industrial revolution

-Georg Ernst Stahl mentioned carbonarii halitus in 1697 in reference to toxic vapors thought to be carbon monoxide.
+In 1697, Georg Ernst Stahl used carbonarii halitus to refer to toxic vapors thought to be carbon monoxide.
 Friedrich Hoffmann conducted the first modern scientific investigation into carbon monoxide poisoning from coal in 1716.
 Herman Boerhaave conducted the first scientific experiments on the effect of carbon monoxide (coal fumes) on animals in the 1730s.

 Joseph Priestley is considered to have first synthesized carbon monoxide in 1772.
 Carl Wilhelm Scheele similarly isolated carbon monoxide from charcoal in 1773 and thought it could be the carbonic entity making fumes toxic.
 Torbern Bergman isolated carbon monoxide from oxalic acid in 1775.
-Later in 1776, the French chemist de Lassone produced CO by heating zinc oxide with coke, but mistakenly concluded that the gaseous product was hydrogen, as it burned with a blue flame.
+One year later, the French chemist de Lassone produced CO by heating zinc oxide with coke, but mistakenly identified the gaseous product as hydrogen, as it burned with a blue flame.
 In the presence of oxygen, including atmospheric concentrations, carbon monoxide burns with a blue flame, producing carbon dioxide.
-Antoine Lavoisier conducted similar inconclusive experiments to Lassone in 1777.
+Antoine Lavoisier conducted similarly inconclusive experiments in 1777.
 The gas was identified as a compound containing carbon and oxygen by William Cruickshank in 1800.

 Thomas Beddoes and James Watt recognized carbon monoxide (as hydrocarbonate) to brighten venous blood in 1793.
 Watt suggested coal fumes could act as an antidote to the oxygen in blood, and Beddoes and Watt likewise suggested hydrocarbonate has a greater affinity for animal fiber than oxygen in 1796.
 In 1854, Adrien Chenot similarly suggested carbon monoxide to remove the oxygen from blood and then be oxidized by the body to carbon dioxide.
 The mechanism for carbon monoxide poisoning is widely credited to Claude Bernard whose memoirs beginning in 1846 and published in 1857 phrased, "prevents arterials blood from becoming venous".
 Felix Hoppe-Seyler independently published similar conclusions in the following year.

 Advent of industrial chemistry

 Carbon monoxide gained recognition as an essential reagent in the 1900s.
 Three industrial processes illustrate its evolution in industry.
 In the Fischer–Tropsch process, coal and related carbon-rich feedstocks are converted into liquid fuels via the intermediacy of CO.
-Originally developed as part of the German war effort to compensate for their lack of domestic petroleum, this technology continues today.
+Developed as part of the German war effort to compensate for their lack of domestic petroleum, this technology continues today.
 Also in Germany, a mixture of CO and hydrogen was found to combine with olefins to give aldehydes.
 This process, called hydroformylation, is used to produce many large scale chemicals such as surfactants as well as specialty compounds that are popular fragrances and drugs.
 For example, CO is used in the production of vitamin A. In a third major process, attributed to researchers at Monsanto, CO combines with methanol to give acetic acid.
 Most acetic acid is produced by the Cativa process.
 Hydroformylation and the acetic acid syntheses are two of myriad carbonylation processes.